Unity and Celebration

-Black History Month at Oberlin is a mechanism by which many of our community members have become enlightened by the history, politics, and economics of the African diaspora.
-Over the years, the celebration has extended into the arts, literature, and performance aesthetics that make the Oberlin experience much more enriching than what occurs at many other colleges and universities.
+Black History Month at Oberlin has helped to foster greater awareness of the history, politics, and economics of the African diaspora.
+Over the years, the celebration has extended into the arts, literature, and performance aesthetics that make the monthlong observance much more enriching than what occurs at many other colleges and universities.

-Oberlin students, the Africana studies department, Afrikan Heritage House, and the Multicultural Resource Center have worked together for years to make this celebration a meaningful program.
-Together they seek to stimulate dialogue and engage the Oberlin community through academic, cultural, and social events that celebrate the history, legacy, and future of the African diaspora.
+Oberlin students, the Department of Africana Studies, Afrikan Heritage House, the Multicultural Resource Center and other academic departments have worked together for years to make this celebration a meaningful program.
+Together they seek to stimulate dialogue and engage the Oberlin community through academic, cultural, and social events that celebrate the history, legacy, present, and future of the African diaspora.